Life never remains the same and, therefore, it is important to be able

 Living trusts are also unaffected by the terms in your will, so if you

-do decide to change the terms, you will need to add an amendment to the
+do decide to change the terms, you will need to add an amendment to your

 original trust document.